NTAP/rfc5681bis/draft-eggert-tcpm-rfc5681bis.md

 and recommend byte counting as a counter to this attack.

 # Changes Relative to RFC 5681 {#changes-5681}

+## draft-eggert-tcpm-rfc5681bis-00

+- Converted to Markdown, causing boilerplate and reference changes

 # Acknowledgments
 <!--